-The main risk of treatment is associated with the use of a general anaesthetic (airway issues etc).
+The main risks involved with ECT are related to the use of a general anaesthetic (e.g. airway issues).

-There is a small risk that patient will not respond to the treatment.
+There is a small risk that the patient will not respond to the treatment.

 Closing the consultation

-Summarise – “Today we have discussed ECT, an alternative treatment for your depression.
+“Today we have discussed ECT, an alternative treatment for your depression.
 I think this treatment option is something you should consider, given that the antidepressant medications you have tried have not resulted in any improvement in your mood.
-We know that ECT can help approximately 70-80% of people with depression like yours.”
+We know that ECT can help approximately 70-80% of people with the type of depression that you have.”

-“You would probably require multiple treatments, twice weekly in order to help stabilise your mood.”
+“You will probably require multiple treatments in order to help stabilise your mood.”

 “You would be put to sleep for each procedure, which would involve placing electrodes on either side of your head and passing electrical energy to your brain.
 The aim is to alter the chemical imbalance in your brain, which is a factor underlying your depression.”